codybenlewis/quick-draw-for-processing/README.md

 ## mode()

 Modifies the location from which drawings are drawn by changing the way in which parameters given to `create()` are interpreted.
-This function was modeled after Processing's built in `ellipseMode()` and `rectMode()` functions.
+This function was modeled after Processing's built-in `ellipseMode()` and `rectMode()` functions.

-The default mode is `rectMode(CENTER)`, which interprets the first two parameters of `create()` as the shape's center point, while the third and fourth parameters are its width and height.
+The default mode is `mode(CENTER)`, which interprets the first two parameters of `create()` as the shape's center point, while the third and fourth parameters are its width and height.

-`rectMode(CORNER)` interprets the first two parameters of `rect()` as the upper-left corner of the shape, while the third and fourth parameters are its width and height.
+`mode(CORNER)` interprets the first two parameters of `create()` as the upper-left corner of the shape, while the third and fourth parameters are its width and height.

-`rectMode(CORNERS)` interprets the first two parameters of `rect()` as the location of one corner, and the third and fourth parameters as the location of the opposite corner.
+`mode(CORNERS)` interprets the first two parameters of `create()` as the location of one corner, and the third and fourth parameters as the location of the opposite corner.

 The parameter must be written in ALL CAPS because Processing is a case-sensitive language.
-The built in variables CENTER, CORNER, and CORNERS equate to the integers 3, 0, and 1 respectively, which can also be input as parameters.
+The built-in variables CENTER, CORNER, and CORNERS equate to the integers 3, 0, and 1 respectively, which can also be input as parameters.

 #### Syntax